 AlphaSense, a leading market intelligence platform, has evolved the way researchers access expert insights with an extensive expert transcript library and one-on-one call services.
 With the power of artificial intelligence and generative technology, users can now access Expert Insights in seconds.

-As of July 2024, AlphaSense and Tegus have joined forces, disrupting the expert network landscape by bringing unparalleled access to even more insights and covering more industries and companies than ever before.
+In July 2024, AlphaSense and Tegus joined forces, disrupting the expert network landscape by bringing unparalleled access to even more insights and covering more industries and companies than ever before.

 Below, we explore what traditional expert networks are and how industry experts have become more accessible through technological innovations.